barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

   - Elder Sign
   - Shrivelling

-- **Cassie Black:** <span class="highlight">[indefinitely insane]</span>
-  private investigator (femme fatale).
+- **Cassie Black:** private investigator (femme fatale).
 An ex-policewoman who left the force to become a private investigator.
   Cassie is a long-time friend of Jackson's; as students they once stole a flamingo from the zoo.

 - **Kintsugi Ikehara:** laborer (outsider).
 A mixed-race Japanese/Peruvian daughter of an immigrant eking out a living with